Working with LOBs for application development requires that you understand LOB semantics and various techniques used with LOBs.

 UNIQUE statement or in a join.
 However, you can specify a LOB attribute of an object type column in a

-MINUS set operator if the column's object type has a
+MINUS set operator if the object type of the column has a

 ORDER function defined on it.